 What Is The Foreclosure Process In Georgia?

 In Georgia, lenders may foreclose on deeds of trusts or mortgages in default using either a judicial or non-judicial foreclosure process.

 The judicial process of foreclosure, which involves filing a lawsuit to obtain a court order to foreclose, is used when no power of sale is present in the mortgage or deed of trust.

 What Is The Law On Foreclosure In Georgia?

 Georgia is among a few states with the shortest foreclosure timeline.

-The average foreclosure process from the issuance of the Notice of Default can take as little as 60 days in Georgia, whereas the national average is closer to four months.
+The average foreclosure process in Georgia from the issuance of the Notice of Default can take as little as 60 days in Georgia, whereas the national average is closer to four months.

 The reason our timeline is so short is that the foreclosure process in Georgia often does not require a court order, thereby eliminating the case backlog that exists in other states.